ubernostrum/django-registration/docs/views.rst

        method.
 If you choose to override ``form_invalid()`` in a subclass of ``RegistrationView``, be sure to read the implementation and comments in the source code of ``django-registration`` first.
-Note that Django 1.9.1, once released, will not be affected by this bug.
+The relevant bug was fixed in Django 1.9.1, but ``django-registration`` will continue to work around it for as long as the Django 1.9 release series is supported.

 .. class:: ActivationView